Boxing in Plymouth

 - The uppercut (similar to a hook, but it comes straight up)

-Here is a video of one of our classes with Johnny “Glove” Glover, who was ranked 7th in the world by the WBO.
-Here he is doing mitt work with one of our students with a few months working with Coach Glove.
+Here’s a video of one of our classes with Johnny “Glove” Glover, who was ranked 7th in the world by the WBO.

 As you can see in the video, Coach Glove runs a high energy class!
 It’s a great way to get in shape, learn an important aspect of self defense, and relieve stress.

-If you are interested in learning all ranges of self defense, or you want to get a great cross training workout, or you just want to be a well rounded martial artist, we offer classes for the other ranges of self defense outside of punching:
+If you are interested in learning all ranges of self defense, get a great cross training workout, or you just want to be a well rounded martial artist, we offer classes for the other ranges of self defense outside of punching:

 Muay Thai: kicking, clinchwork (including knees and elbows), as well as punching.